Device driver: Development

 Writing a device driver requires an in-depth understanding of how the hardware and the software works for a given platform function.
 Because drivers require low-level access to hardware functions in order to operate, drivers typically operate in a highly privileged environment and can cause system operational issues if something goes wrong.
 In contrast, most user-level software on modern operating systems can be stopped without greatly affecting the rest of the system.
 Even drivers executing in user mode can crash a system if the device is erroneously programmed.
 These factors make it more difficult and dangerous to diagnose problems.

 The task of writing drivers thus usually falls to software engineers or computer engineers who work for hardware-development companies.
 This is because they have better information than most outsiders about the design of their hardware.
-Moreover, it was traditionally considered in the hardware manufacturer's interest to guarantee that their clients can use their hardware in an optimum way.
+Moreover, it was traditionally considered in the hardware manufacturer's interest to guarantee that their clients can use their hardware in an optimal way.
 Typically, the Logical Device Driver (LDD) is written by the operating system vendor, while the Physical Device Driver (PDD) is implemented by the device vendor.
 However, in recent years, non-vendors have written numerous device drivers for proprietary devices, mainly for use with free and open source operating systems.
 In such cases, it is important that the hardware manufacturer provide information on how the device communicates.
 Although this information can instead be learned by reverse engineering, this is much more difficult with hardware than it is with software.